skills/your-first-extension-for-github-copilot/.github/steps/1-preparing.md

 1. **Web Service Host** - A shared resource for your application to live for receiving messages and responding.

 > [!IMPORTANT]
-> A [GitHub Copilot Extension](https://github.com/features/copilot/extensions) is _NOT_ the [GitHub Copilot Extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) found in your IDE, but rather an extra capability to enhance it.
+> A [GitHub Copilot Extension](https://github.com/features/copilot/extensions) is _NOT_ the [GitHub Copilot VS Code Extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) found in your IDE, but rather an extra capability to enhance it.

 ### Ok, let's get to developing! :mechanical_arm: